Mohammad Amir: Suspension, tribunal and ban

 Mohammad Amir stated that he was desperate to return to international cricket.
 He stated that he had been keeping his fitness levels high and that he had been participating in club cricket.

 Reports also emerged by Geo News that stated that Scotland Yard might call Amir, Mohammad Asif and Salman Butt back into the UK to complete the spot-fixing investigation Amir's teammate Butt who was also implicated in the Spot-fixing scandal announced that he wanted a delay in his hearing because he wanted the Scotland Yard investigation to be completed first.
 However Amir and Asif announced they were to go ahead with their trials as planned because they wanted a decision to be reached quickly so that they could be selected for the World Cup squad.

 Amir, Butt, and Asif had a tribunal in front of a three-man panel of members of the ICC from 6–11 January 2011.
 Amir's lawyers requested that the tribunal not announce its findings at the conclusion of the tribunal, wanting the tribunal to have the time necessary to fully review the evidence.
 The tribunal announced at its conclusion that they would announce their findings and any possible restrictions about a month later (the fifth of February 2011).
 The tribunal did announce that while additional charges against Salman Butt were filed over statements Majeed had made about the Third Test, that Amir and Asif would not face any charges over that test.

 On 5 February 2011, the ICC tribunal handed Amir a five-year ban, his teammate Mohammad Asif was handed a seven-year ban and Salman Butt was given a 10-year ban from participating in any cricketing related activities which are governed by the ICC or any of its members.
 Shortly after the decision Amir announced his intent to appeal the decision to the Court of Arbitration Amir also stated that he hoped to return to International Cricket soon, stating he had "received confidence and support from Pakistani fans supporting him outside the Qatar Financial Centre".
-Some former players around the world such as Michael Vaughan, Andrew Flintoff & Ian Healy called for Amir to be banned for life.
+Some former players around the world such as Michael Vaughan, Andrew Flintoff and Ian Healy called for Amir to be banned for life.

 On 15 September 2011 Amir has reportedly admitted to his involvement in last year's spot-fixing scandal before a court in England.

-Breach of ban

-On 4 June 2011, Amir played an innings of cricket for Addington 1743 Cricket Club in a Surrey Cricket League match against St Luke's Cricket Club in breach of Article 6.5 of the ICC Anti-Corruption Code.
-Amir stated that he made enquiries with respect to the status of the match, and was informed that it was a friendly match and playing would not be in contravention of his ban.
-Addington 1743 claimed that they had asked whether or not Amir could play for them, and were told that he could.
-As of 10 June 2011, the ICC were investigating the incident.